lunfardo314/proxima/README.md

 There is no need for any kind of permissions, registration, committee selection or voting processes.
 Nobody tracks existing participants nor a category of it.
 * **Token holders are the only actors** authorized to write to the ledger (issue transactions).
 No miners, no validators, no committees.
 * **Influence of the participant** is proportional to the amount of its holdings, i.e. to it's _skin-in-the-game_.
 Being a _malicious token holder_ becomes an oxymoron.
-* **Liquidity of the token** is the only prerequisite for the system to be fully permissionless
+* **Liquidity of the token** is the only condition for the system to be fully permissionless.
+Ownership of tokens is the only prerequisite for participation in any role.
+**No ASICs, no GPUs, no mining rigs**
 * **Leaderless determinism**.
 The system operates without a consensus leader or block proposers, providing a more decentralized approach.
 * **Nash equilibrium**.
 It is achieved with the optimal strategy of **biggest ledger coverage rule**, which is analogous to the _longest chain rule_ in PoW blockchains.
 * Unlike in blockchains, the optimal strategy is **cooperative**, rather than **competitive**.
 This facilitates social consensus among participants